Langsdale Library Renovation

 Read Library 2.0 , an e-newsletter covering the renovations to the building.

 Back of Langsdale Library

 rendering of langsdale library - front

 During the construction the Library staff, computer workstations, collections and archives will relocate to the third and fourth floors of the H. Mebane Turner Learning Commons.

-The Library is located at 1420 N. Charles Street and was originally constructed in 1965.
+The Library is located at 1420 Maryland Avenue and was originally constructed in 1965.
 It is named after one of the University's founders, R. Loran Langsdale, who was President of the Board of Trustees for over 25 years.